Tropical screech owl: Description

 The tropical screech owl is polymorphic, with much variation in color.
 It is overall gray-brown or (less commonly) brown or rufous, but always with a relatively distinctive blackish edge to the face and yellow irides.
 Its undersides are pale with a black "herringbone" pattern.
 The subspecies differ in the intensity of the colors and the amount of black markings on the upper- and underparts.
 Adults are 21 to 23 cm long and weigh 97 to 160 g.

 Distribution and habitat

-The tropical screech owl is "the most common and widespread screech-owl of the neotropicis."
+The tropical screech owl is "the most common and widespread screech-owl of the neotropics."
 It is found from Costa Rica and Panama south and throughout South America (including Trinidad and Tobago), almost entirely east of the Andes, but not in the far south.
 The subspecies are distributed thus: